RV Battery Basics for Newbies

-Before you determine how to charge RV batteries, the first thing you will want to know is what type of batteries you have in your RV.
+Before you determine how to charge RV batteries, know what type of batteries you have in your RV.
 RV batteries, as a general rule, come in three different standard types.

 - Lead acid: Most flooded lead acid batteries have little caps you pop off to refill with distilled water (to minimize adding impurities).